-Administrative and other operating expenses primarily comprise staff costs including directors' remuneration and other staffs costs and welfare, transportation and travelling, depreciation, utilities, repair and maintenance, rental expenses, legal and professional fee and others.
-Administrative and other operating expenses increased by approximately RM1.7 million or 12.1%, from approximately RM14.0 million in the Last Year to approximately RM15.7 million in the Year which was mainly due to the increase of legal and professional fee for Company's listing compliance and additional expenses incurred for the transaction regarding the acquisition of land.
+Administrative and other operating expenses primarily comprise staff costs including directors' remuneration, directors' bonus, directors' fees, other staffs costs, staff salary and bonus, transportation and courier fee, depreciation, repair and maintenance, net fair value gain on financial assets at FVPL and others.
+Administrative and other operating expenses increased by approximately RM6.4 million or 40.8%, from approximately RM15.7 million in the Last Year to approximately RM22.1 million in the Year which was mainly due to the increase of directors' remunerations, staff related expenses and sales related expenses which mainly due to sales increase.